amirrezavazifeh/Phase-Rerieval/README.md

 - **ER (Error Reduction)** – Applies alternating projections to satisfy constraints.
 - **HIO (Hybrid Input-Output)** – Improves convergence using feedback from previous iterations.

-Both methods are evaluated visually and via video animation of their iterative reconstruction.
+Both methods are evaluated visually and with a video showing step-by-step reconstructions.

 ---